jmcadam4/James-McAdam-MEGR-2156-lab/docs/Labs/L02/index.md

 **Teammate Research**

 A lot of materials have entered the market over the last few years, while it's still limited to plastics and plastic fiber blends for the most part, there are a lot to choose from.
 Looking into product requirements allows you to see what filaments are viable.

+**Prusa Slicer: Grumpy Cat**

+When I went on printables.com, a little grumpy cat popped out at me.
+I had to have it, so I downloaded it as an STL and brought it over to the prusa slicer.
+Once it was there I scaled it to roughly 1"x1"x1" and set the print layer height to .15 mm to get some of the fine details into this small of a part.